Here Is A Quick Way To Freeze Dumplings Without Sticking

 Boiling is the most simple and fundamental rehat most foods.
 All you have to do is to wait for the water to boil and put the dumplings (frozen or unfrozen) in the boiling water.
 Stir once and leave until they rise to the top.

 The bigger the dumplings, the more time will be required to boil them.
-Usually, it will take 3 to 5 minutes till ready cooked.
+Usually, it will take 3 to 5 minutes till ready to cook.
 Using a slotted spoon, remove them from the water and place them on a serving platter.

 To boil dumplings,